 “Say it!
 Louder!
 I can’t hear you, you little slut!”

 In improv, this is known as the “yes, and” principle.
-If your partner says something in the course of setting up a scene—“you’re a stern teacher”—you don’t argue about it, like, “No, I want to be an army sergeant.”
+If your partner says something in the course of setting up a scene —“you’re a stern teacher”— you don’t argue about it, like, “No, I want to be an army sergeant.”
 Instead, you agree (explicitly or tacitly) and then expand on the theme: “I have a lot to be stern about.
 I see that you haven’t been paying attention in class recently.
 Is something distracting you?”
 And then thwack a ruler against the desk or something.

-Obviously, if your partner says something that is a hard limit for you, you get to stop the scene and say no. But in general, keeping a “yes, and” attitude is crucial for making your play times a safer place for people to be open about their needs and wants.
+If your partner says something that is a hard limit for you, you get to stop the scene and say no. But in general, keeping a “yes, and” attitude is crucial for making your play times a safer place for people to be open about their needs and wants.
 Accept their ideas and run with them, without judgment (either artistic or sexual).

-Words matter, especially if you are doing long-distance kinky talk.
+Words matter, especially if you are doing long-distance dirty talk.
 But even if you are right there to admire your partner’s full-body latex outfit, some detail when you talk dirty is essential: admire that outfit out loud and with specifics.
 For the best connection, relate at least some of your comments to something about them; saying “Oh, god, I’m so hard” is important information for your lover to have!
 But “Oh, god, I get so turned on when you hold the rope like that” is better.

 Add some tension by describing what you want your partner to do to/for you, or what you are planning to do to/for them.
 Treat this like a play-by-play: “I’m going to strap you down until you can’t move at all, and then I’m going to light the candles.
 When I drop that first bit of wax on you, I want to hear you say, ‘Yes, please.’”
 Then this becomes a fantasy that will immediately happen.

-Finally, wherever your kinky talk goes, remember to listen.
+Finally, wherever your dirty talk goes, remember to listen.
 Talking dirty isn’t a monologue; it’s a conversation.
 Make sure to leave space for your play partner to answer, or gasp, or give you their dirty best.